How do I live with God?

 We have a Land to Possess for God

 We have a land to possess for God.
 Currently it is full of darkness.
 It is adamantly opposed to Him and broken with giants of evil.
 These giants are the supreme rulers and the privileged.
 They are the rulers of darkness.
 They are the spiritually depraved who stand in places where there should be spiritual purity.

 There is no doubt that this is a big task.
-A rift was formed in Eden that as Sons of God we are called to heal.
-If we take on Christ, we take on God.
-If we take on God, we take on His purpose.
+A rift was formed in Eden that we, as Sons of God, are called to heal.
+If we accept Jesus into our lives, we accept God.
+If we accept God, we take on His purpose.
 Our purpose is to go to war with evil.
 We are called to take on the ills of this world and to strive to fix them.
 Ultimately, our purpose is to fill the rifts of this world with the Love of God.

 That’s a tall order but remember 2 Kings 6

 When the servant of the man of God rose early in the morning and went out, behold, an army with horses and chariots was all around the city.
 And the servant said, “Alas, my master!
 What shall we do?”
 He said, “Do not be afraid, for those who are with us are more than those who are with them.”
 Then Elisha prayed and said, “O LORD, please open his eyes that he may see.”
 So the LORD opened the eyes of the young man, and he saw, and behold, the mountain was full of horses and chariots of fire all around Elisha.2 Kgs 6:15-17 (ESV)

 They that be with us are more than those who are with them.
 God’s will dwells in our hearts.
 With God in our hearts, we share the might of all who have God dwelling within them.
 We are Superconquerers through Him who loves us.